 Then mix in 1 cup of cheddar cheese.

-Stuff the skins with the potato mixture and sprinkle cheese over the tops.
+Stuff with the potato mixture and sprinkle with cheese.

 Bake at 350 until the cheese is melted.